hgc-tpg/HGCTPGIntegration/README.md

 - Run code quality checks (based on `scram code-checks` and `scram code-format`)
 - Run the HGCAL TPG simulation default sequence, and possibly alternative custom sequences, based on the proposed code
 - Also runs the default (and possibly custom) sequences based on the target development branch (which serves as reference to be compared with the proposed code)
 - Compare a set of histogrammed quantities between the proposed code and the reference code, which can help spotting unexpected changes.
-This comparison is published in the HGC TPG Validation [webpage](https://validation.llrhgcal.in2p3.fr/prod/).
+This comparison is published in the HGCAL TPG Validation [webpage](https://validation.llrhgcal.in2p3.fr/prod/).

 In addition to the automated validation scripts, it is recommended to have a review of the code before integration, although that is not enforced.
 The first guiding principle for the review should be to make sure that the intent of any piece of code is clear and can be understood by a future developer.
 The intent should ideally be expressed in the code itself (minimally with e.g. clear variable and function names and no magic numbers), and eventually in comments if necessary.
+Once the intent of the code is clear it should be checked that it is doing what it is intended to do.

 More complete guidelines can be found in:
 - [CMSSW guidelines](https://cms-sw.github.io/cms_coding_rules.html)
 - [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)